zylamarek/dataset-tools/README.md

 Command line tool for batch image data processing.

 Apply operations (filters and functions) to images.
 Operations can be stacked and applied with different parameters in one call.
 Easy to implement new filters and functions.

+Images may be treated as a sequence.
+In such case extracted meta data can be smoothed and missing values may be filled in (functions only).

 Filters:
 - Duplicate - removes duplicates